ZeBraHack0/FrequencyRanking/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2502.14856-b31b1b.svg)](https://arxiv.org/abs/2502.14856) [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Introduction

 > This is the C/CUDA implementation for FR-Spec

 Surprisingly, EAGLE-2's bottleneck is LM-Head.

-Leveraging th/e 'long-tail' property of token distribution, we achieve a **1.12x speedup** over EAGLE-2.
+Leveraging the 'long-tail' property of token distribution, we achieve a **1.12x speedup** over EAGLE-2.

 Our method is simple to implement, preserves generation quality, and requires no retraining.